Release Lifecycle Management

 --server-id

-[Optional] Platform server ID configured using the config command.
+[Optional] Platform Server ID configured using the 'jf config' command.

 --sync